openharmony/docs/en/application-dev/reference/arkui-ts/ts-basic-components-select.md

 #  Select

+The **<Select\>** component provides a drop-down list box that allows users to select among multiple options.

+> **NOTE**
-> **NOTE**<br>
+>
 > This component is supported since API version 8.
 Updates will be marked with a superscript to indicate their earliest API version.

-The **<Select\>** component provides a drop-down list box that allows users to select among multiple options.

 ## Required Permissions